Close

 Coach Dave Academy’s Top Pick

-The choice for Coach Dave Academy are the MOZA Racing CRP Pedals.
-The high level of adjustability in the pedal set is an excellent feature, which is made even better by the fact that these features come as standard without having to buy an extra performance kit.
+For Coach Dave Academy, the top choice on this list has to be the MOZA Racing CRP Pedals.
+The high level of adjustability in the pedal set is an excellent feature, which is made even better by the fact that these features come as a standard without having to buy an extra performance kit.

 On top of all of this, there are some innovations with the CRP Pedals that its rivals simply can’t match.
 A three-stage clutch which mimics the bite of a real-world clutch is fantastic, and the hypercar-influenced design of the pedal faces is almost unlike any other pedal set on the market.
 It is truly a unique product and an excellent way to immerse yourself in a different approach to sim racing.